Introducing StoryHabitat: A New Model for Community Stories and Exhibits

 Connecting community organizations

 We’ve been fortunate to work with several leading community-focused museums over the years.
 IMLS award winner Levine Museum of the New South, Museum of Durham History, and organizations such as Springfield Cultural Partnership all point to the model of museums using stories to build community connection.
-Partner organizations may include libraries, foundations, local governments, universities — all part of a community that can share mission through story.
+Partner organizations may include libraries, foundations, local governments, universities — all part of a community that can share a mission through story using a shared platform.

 New Website: storyhabitat.com